 Most gardens have a shady spot: a north-facing wall, perhaps, or under a tree, or in the shadow of a nearby building.
 Learn to love your shade: you'll find a world of new plants opens up, and you get a cool, pleasant nook to sit out of the heat of the day: perfect for enjoying an iced drink after a hot session gardening.

-The range of plants you'll find in our garden centre in Hemlington to grow in shade is extensive and includes delicate woodlanders, broad-leaved foliage plants and pretty spring flowers.
+The range of plants you'll find in our garden centre in Hemlington and Middlesbrough to grow in shade is extensive and includes delicate woodlanders, broad-leaved foliage plants and pretty spring flowers.
 We've picked our top ten shade-loving plants to turn your shady bits into garden highlights.

 - Hostas: there's an ever-wider choice of bold, broad-leaved hostas, from beefy ribbed 'Sum and Substance' to white-splashed 'Fire and Ice'.

 - Ferns: damp shady spots cry out for graceful Osmunda regalis or silver-and-purple Japanese painted ferns.
 If your shady spot is dry, grow Dryopteris felix-mas: 'Cristata' has curly-ended fronds.

 - Rodgersia: massive leaves like a bronzed horse-chestnut 30cm across erupt from the ground, followed by stately plumes of white or pink flowers

 - Foxgloves: living wild in woodland, foxgloves love dappled shade.
 Grow common foxglove in purple or white, or an eyecatching modern multicoloured hybrid.

 - Epimediums: among the prettiest spring woodlanders, the young emerging leaves in shades of copper are almost as lovely as the dancing flowers.

 - Pachysandra terminalis: a really useful ground-cover plant with a dense covering of evergreen leaves that grow even in the deepest shade.